Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

 - **Communication with Other Components**:
   - **Internal**:
     - **Database**: Stores transaction records, which are essential for validating user purchases and maintaining access.
-    - **User Authentication**: Once a payment is successful, update the user’s account to grant game access.
+    - **User Authentication**: Once payment is successful, update the user’s account to grant game access.
   - **External**:
-    - **Stripe API**: The backend makes requests to the Stripe API to process payments.
+    - **Stripe API**: Makes requests to the Stripe API to process payments.
 It sends details like purchase amounts, user details, and transaction types (e.g., one-time, subscription), and Stripe returns the transaction status (e.g., success, failure).
 The backend updates the user’s game access based on Stripe’s response.

   - **Rationale**: We want an interface that is solely devoted to payments.
-We could have user auth handle payments, but in the future, if new paid game content is added, we want an interface that we can update.
-Its implementation now may not be strictly necessary but will allow for the game to add new paid features in the future.
+We could have user auth handle payments, but in the future, if new paid game content is added, we want an interface that we can update and possibly have more payment options.
+Its implementation will not be prioritized during development since the focus will be on user experience.